-Making a connection with your prospect is fundamental to building trust.
-This can even be a great conversation starter that will engage your prospect in seconds.
+In order to gain trust in sales, a connection needs to be made.
+To start this connection, implement a great conversation starter that will engage your prospect in seconds.
 Some ideas for doing so:

 Shared Interest: According to the similarity-attraction effect, people want to be around others with common attitudes, values, and preferences.
 This is because of social reinforcement; similarity attracts because people enjoy when someone possesses opinions and worldviews that validate their own.
 Social reinforcement increases oxytocin levels, allowing the person to form a social bond.